NullOpsDevs/NullOps/NullOps/Docs/Design/ARCHITECTURE.md

 - Users can only modify service versions, all other configuration is locked
 - To use different versions, users must create a new deployment (versions cannot be changed after creation)
 - Each deployment gets unique ingress URLs that remain stable across recreations
+- Deployments use the current pipeline version at the time of creation

+### Deployment Cancellation
+- **In-Progress Cancellation**: Users can cancel deployments that are currently being created
+- **Cancellation = Deletion**: Cancelling a deploying deployment is treated the same as deleting it
+- **Rollback on Cancel**: Agent performs rollback and cleanup of partially created resources
+- **Delete During Creation**: If user attempts to delete a deployment while it's being created, it is cancelled and rolled back

+### Deployment Cloning
+- Users can clone an existing deployment
+- Cloning creates a new deployment with the same configuration
+- Users can modify service versions during cloning (if tag mode is selectable)
+- Cloned deployment gets new unique ingress URLs
+- Cloned deployment uses the latest pipeline version (not the original deployment's pipeline version)

 ### Auto-cleanup Configuration
 - **Environment Level**: Default auto-cleanup timer (e.g., 7 days of inactivity)